World History

 Textbook: TBD

-Course Description: Through lectures and labs, this course will provide an advanced study of the human body’s eleven organ systems.
-The purpose of this course is to introduce the student to the organizational levels of the human body from a single cell to the eleven major organ systems: skeletal, nervous, circulatory, respiratory, digestive, muscular, integumentary, lymphatic, urinary, endocrine, and reproductive.
+Course Description: The Anatomy and Physiology course will provide an advanced study of the human body’s eleven organ systems.
+Through both lectures and labs the student will be introduced to the organizational levels of the human body from a single cell to the eleven major organ systems: skeletal, nervous, circulatory, respiratory, digestive, muscular, integumentary, lymphatic, urinary, endocrine, and reproductive.

 Computer Science